 \section{Results and discussion}

-Machine-learning interatomic potentials enable atomistic simulations at length and time scales approaching experiment by learning energies, forces, and virials from first-principles reference data (typically density functional theory, DFT).
-After training, MLIPs can be used to drive molecular dynamics with computational cost comparable to empirical force fields while retaining near-DFT accuracy.
-A central challenge in MLIP development is the construction of training datasets that are both high quality and sufficiently diverse.
+Machine-learning interatomic potentials enable atomistic simulations at length and timescales approaching experiment by learning energies, forces, and virials from first-principles reference data, typically density functional theory (DFT) calculations.
+After training, MLIPs can be used to drive molecular dynamics simulations with computational cost comparable to empirical force fields while retaining near-DFT accuracy.
+A central challenge in MLIP construction is to obtain a dataset that is both high-quality and sufficiently diverse.

-Here, an Re-C dataset was generated by active learning and is summarized by the sketch-map representation in Fig. \ref{fig:sketch-map}.
-Each point corresponds to a unique atomic configuration, positioned by principal component analysis of learned descriptors of local atomic environments.
-The observed clustering indicates that structurally similar configurations map to nearby regions while dissimilar configurations separate, consistent with broad coverage of configurations relevant to SWCNT growth on rhenium.
+Here, a Re--C dataset was generated by active learning~\cite{podryabinkin2017active,smith2018sampling} and is summarized by the sketch-map representation~\cite{ceriotti2011simplifying} in Fig.~\ref{fig:sketch-map}.
+Each point corresponds to a unique atomic configuration, positioned by principal component analysis of the learned descriptors of the local atomic environments.
+The observed clustering indicates that structurally similar configurations map to nearby regions while dissimilar configurations separate, consistent with a broad coverage of configurations relevant to SWCNT growth on rhenium.